jie65535/awesome-balatro/README.md

 - [Feed the Vampire](https://github.com/morpline/FeedTheVampire) - Adds a challenge that just gives you Pareidolia, Midas Mask, and Vampire. by [@Morpline](https://github.com/morpline)
 - [GoldenChallenge](https://github.com/Mysthaps/BalatroMods/blob/main/GoldenChallenge.lua) - Adds the challenge "Golden". by [@Mysthaps](https://github.com/Mysthaps)
 - [1 Hand?
 You're Joking?](https://discord.com/channels/1116389027176787968/1214857669932744714) - Challenge with just 1 hand every round. by `@Prokop :D`
+- [5 legendary challenges](https://github.com/betmma/my_balatro_mods) - 5 more challenges, each featuring a legendary joker. by [@Betmma](https://github.com/betmma)

 ### Seals
 - [Green Seal](https://github.com/AxBolduc/GreenSeal) - Add a green seal which will increase the hand size for a given round by 1 when discarded.
 A card with the green seal will also apply a X0.75 mult if the card is scored. by [@AxBolduc](https://github.com/AxBolduc)
+- [SilverSeal](https://github.com/mwithington/SilverSeal) - A mod for Baltro that adds in a silver seal which will apply a random edition to the card.
+Once the card is played a second time a new edition will be applied.
+The edition will only count after you have played the card atleast once. [@mwithington](https://github.com/mwithington), `@AxBolduc`

 ### Textures
 - [Balatro-Texture-Packs](https://github.com/alexse13dev/Balatro-Texture-Packs) I just wanted an easier way to share my (or others) texture packs. by [@Alexse13](https://github.com/alexse13dev)